torstenboettjer/flake_psql/README.md

 # PostgreSQL Server Flake

-This repository empowers system and database administrators to automate PostgreSQL server deployments with NixOS flakes.
-Flakes provide a consolidated, declarative approach to service configuration, isolating your development and deployment environments.
+This repository helps system and database administrators automate PostgreSQL server deployments using NixOS flakes.
+Flakes give you a declarative, single-file approach to service configuration, isolating your development and deployment environments.
+Instead of using a container runtime, this approach leverages a virtual filesystem, giving you precise control over your application and its dependencies without the management overhead for a kubernetes cluster.
+Flakes capture both kernel and user-space configurations, and let you define custom `develop`, `run`, `shell`, and `build` commands to streamline the entire service lifecycle.

-By leveraging NixOS flakes, you can capture both kernel and user-space configurations in a single file.
-This allows you to define custom `develop`, `run`, `shell`, and `build` commands, streamlining the entire service lifecycle.
-The repository's use of a virtual filesystem, rather than a virtual runtime, gives you precise control over your managed services and their dependencies without the overhead of traditional virtual environments.

 ## Project Structure